Notable Representations, Key Contacts

 We are effective in any appellate situation, whether it be obtaining mandamus relief on behalf of corporate defendants facing unwieldy discovery demands, challenging the applicability or constitutionality of unfairly applied statutory schemes, enforcing arbitration rights, defending nationwide class actions, or overturning large jury verdicts in product liability cases.

-We routinely litigate questions of first impression and novel legal theories, interpreting complex statutes and regulations in specialized and uncharted areas of the law, as well as cutting-edge scientific and technological issues.
+We regularly litigate questions of first impression and novel legal theories, interpreting complex statutes and regulations in uncharted areas of the law, as well as cutting-edge scientific and technological issues.

 Well-respected patent appeals practiceLed by partner Edward Reines in the Silicon Valley office, Weil is regularly called upon to handle its clients’ most important patent litigation appeals before the Federal Circuit.